VJelisejevs/11a-2023/README.md

 Jānis Žagars.

-I'm just Ken, were i see love she sees a friend, what will it take for here to see the men that i have become..
+I'm just Ken, where i see love she sees a friend, what will it take for here to see the men that i have become..